Hiking Like a Local at Table Mountain

-As part of the #HikeButteCA Pass, my wife and I set out in late February to hike our way to Hollow Falls.
+My wife and I set out in late February to hike the trails on Table Mountain.
 It was a beautiful sunny day shortly after a decent rain—the perfect time to take to the trails around the Many Waterfalls Loop up at Table Mountain.
-Hollow Falls was a relatively close and moderate hike, making it an easy choice.

 Beatson Falls, it turned out, was not the easy walk we anticipated it was going to be.
 Roughly halfway there, we hit a sign that suggested we could turn and travel through the countryside—seemingly without a trail—to get to Crevice Falls, but without a detailed map, that didn’t seem like the best choice.
 I asked my wife if she wanted to turn back, given that it was still a fair stretch to Beatson, but the sign indicated it wasn’t that much further, so once again we thought: “Why not; it’s only a little bit further ahead!”